 Before you even start to look for Angel investors, it is important to think through what you want from your investors besides money.
 In my experience, it is always preferred to get “smart money” investors, as opposed to “dumb money” investors.

 The term Smart Money comes from gambling, where a bet is placed by experienced gamblers or those having privileged information.
 Implicit in this definition is that the Smart Money investor has a track record of success in investing.
 Investopedia characterized Smart Money investors as those that are “…experienced, well-informed, ‘in-the-know’ or all three.”
+One example of a smart investor who knows his way around a stock market is Dr Lindsay Rosenwald, who you can found out more about if you click here.

 In my personal experience, the best investors in your company are experienced investors with a track record, that have significant domain expertise in your vertical market, and ideally a Rolodex of contacts that can be potential customers, strategic partners, and suppliers.
 They also have a reputation as someone that other investors like to follow, based on their knowledge and track record of success.
 See my article Smart Money Startups – Why is it Important?